All ingredients are individually packaged, but our central facility

 Pat tuna dry, and season both sides evenly with a pinch of salt and pepper and seasoning blend, pressing gently to adhere.

 Place a medium non-stick pan over medium-high heat and add 2 tsp. olive oil.

-Add tuna to hot pan and cook until tuna reaches desired doneness, 1-2 minutes per side for medium-rare (some pink in the center).
+Add tuna to hot pan and cook until tuna reaches a minimum internal temperature of 145 degrees, 4-5 minutes per side.
+Tuna is often enjoyed medium-rare (pink in the middle).
+For medium-rare, cook 1-2 minutes per side.
 Consuming raw or undercooked tuna may increase your risk for food-borne illness.